 Coaching is a vehicle that helps planters discern the goals that they want to accomplish.
-Through ongoing coaching, planters become more effective in accomplishing their goals and in turn healthy churches are planted.
+Through ongoing coaching, planters become more effective in accomplishing their goals, and in turn, healthy churches are planted.

 Relevant training gives planters exposure to new concepts, relationships and resources that help them in the church planting journey.
 This foundation includes working on the personal development plan from Assessment, as well as gaining experience in these key areas:

-- Leadership development; which includes missional living, skills training, and spiritual formation experiences and relationships
+- Leadership development; which includes missional living, skills training, and spiritual formation

 - Training, systems, and relationships to raise finances for the new church